boundir/RulersRegen/RulersRegen/ReadMe.txt

 [h1]Changes[/h1]

-Rulers will regen 50% of their health and 100% of their armor.
+Rulers will regen 33% of their maximum health and 100% of their armor.
+33% being where they are supposed to flee on the first encounter.
 Amount of regen can be customized in [u]XComRulersRegen.ini[/u]

 [h1]Credits[/h1]